 Ousmane Sembene managed to pull off a story based on real events that not many people would dare cover.

 This Sembene work could use some redirection here and there.
-While Sembene’s knack for anti-colonialism storylines are hard-hitting, I felt like the message got too overt at times.
-Black Girl and Mandabi were more subtle in it’s approach which I did appreciate and while the aspects of the French army needed to be called out, some of the dialogue got didactic for me.
-Things got really obvious with the racial slurs spoken or how the higher-ups would casually call their African soldiers “big children” and saving them from “barbarism”.
+While Sembene’s knack for anti-colonialism storylines is hard-hitting, I felt like the message got too overt at times.
+Black Girl and Mandabi were more subtle in their approach which I did appreciate and while the aspects of the French army needed to be called out, some of the dialogue got didactic for me.
+Things got really obvious with the racial slurs spoken or how the higher-ups would casually call their African soldiers “big children” and save them from “barbarism”.
 There were also way too many characters to keep track of.
-There were unnamed soldiers, ones where their names were mentioned once or twice during the entire two and a half hour run time, or they have nicknames based on what country they’re from (“Congo”, “Gabon”, “Ivory Coast/Cote D’Ivoire”, etc.).
+There were unnamed soldiers, ones where their names were mentioned once or twice during the entire two-and-a-half-hour run time, or they had nicknames based on what country they were from (“Congo”, “Gabon”, “Ivory Coast/Cote D’Ivoire”, etc.).
 That also goes for their white counterparts as I had a hard time keeping track of the names as well as the chain of command.
-I also thought the subplot of Diatta’s village being destroyed in backstory and off-screen felt like its should’ve had a much larger effect on his character.
+I also thought the subplot of Diatta’s village being destroyed in backstory and off-screen felt like it should’ve had a much larger effect on his character.
 Other than a scene in the first act where the female members of his family inform him and are ashamed of his interracial marriage, that part wasn’t brought up as much except for a couple other times in passing.
 I could see the foreshadowing aspects, but a storyline like that should’ve really hit harder.

 Adjustable Rating System:

 Add 1 point if you like edgy period pieces or you’re an Ousmane Sembene fan.